Anthology of Interest II: I, Meatbag

 Bender asks what would happen if he were human.

-The simulation opens with Professor Farnsworth announcing that he has invented a process of reverse fossilization, which can turn robots and machines into organic life-forms.
+The simulation opens with Professor Farnsworth announcing that he has invented a process of reverse fossilization, which can turn robots and machines into organic life forms.
 He uses his process on Bender, who is transformed into a human.
 After a short period of adaptation, Bender's self-control is overwhelmed by his new senses of taste and touch, and he goes on a binge of eating, smoking, partying, and drinking alcohol.

-A week later, at the Nobel Prize judging, the Professor presents Bender, who is now morbidly obese and in terrible health.
+1 week later, at the Nobel Prize judging, the Professor presents Bender, who is now morbidly obese and in terrible health.
 The committee initially condemns Farnsworth, but Bender begs them to consider his lifestyle.
 This inspires the scientists to spend the night in a state of wild hedonism.
-The next morning, the hungover committee awards Bender the Nobel Prize in Chemistry, but discovers that he died shortly after the party began.
+The following day, the hungover committee awards Bender the Nobel Prize in Chemistry but discovers that he died shortly after the party began.
 The Planet Express crew then sadly roll away Bender's corpse.

 Raiders of the Lost Arcade

 Fry asks to see a world that is more like a video game.
-As the simulation starts, President of Earth Richard Nixon is preparing to sign a treaty with Ambassador Kong of planet Nintenduu 64.
-Ambassador Kong attacks Nixon, and a state of war erupts.

-Due to his extensive knowledge of video games from the twentieth century, Fry is brought into the Milatari headquarters and introduced to General Colin Pac-Man.
-Before Fry can impart his wisdom to the military, the Nintendians launch an attack on Washington, D.C., and they are forced into the escape tunnels, which resemble a Pac-Man board.
+As the simulation starts, the President of Earth Richard Nixon is preparing to sign a treaty with the Nintendian ambassador Kong of the planet Nintendu 64, but Kong attacks Nixon and a state of war erupts.
+Due to his extensive knowledge of video games from the 20th century, Fry is brought into the Milatari headquarters in Washington, D.C. and introduced to Milatari general Colin Pac-Man.
+Before Fry can impart his wisdom to Milatari, the Nintendians launch an attack on the city, and they are forced into the escape tunnels to New New York, which resemble a Pac-Man board.

-They emerge outside the Planet Express building, where the Nintendian invaders, led by Lrrr, are laying waste to New New York.
-Fry situates himself at the controls of a rolling anti-aircraft artillery platform, and begins destroying the alien ships in a manner similar to Space Invaders.
-Fry is unable to destroy the final ship, which lands nearby.
-The Nintendians emerge and demand "a million allowances' worth of quarters" with which to do their laundry.
-The crew initially refuse, but then the Nintendians suggest if they would be allowed to throw their laundry in with Earth's as a compromise, to which the crew agrees.
+They emerge outside the Planet Express building, where the Nintendian invaders, led by Omicronian ruler Lrrr, are laying waste to New New York.
+Fry situates himself at the controls of a rolling anti-aircraft artillery platform and begins destroying the Nintendian ship, but Colin got killed during the battle and Fry is unable to destroy Lrrr's Nintendian ship.
+The Nintendians emerge and demand "a million allowances' worth of quarters" to do their laundry.
+The crew initially refuses, but then the Nintendians suggest they would be allowed to throw their laundry in with Earth's as a compromise, to which the crew agrees.